Italian Motorcycle Brands

 SWM Logo

 SV.VM has been an Italian motorcycle manufacturer since 1971.
-The abbreviation stands for Sironi Vergani Vimercate Milano, including the names of the founders – Milanese Piero Sironi and Fausto Vergani.
+The abbreviation stands for Sironi Vergani Vimercate Milano, including the founders’ names – Milanese Piero Sironi and Fausto Vergani.
 Today, the company’s products are represented by a world-famous line of models for observational trials, enduro, motocross, and off-road.
 The brand got a second life in 2014 when Apelio Macchi and Daxing Gong joined forces to revive it.
 Apelio Macchi has been the technical director of Cagiva, Aprilia, and Husqvarna.
 Daxing Gong heads the Shineray group of companies.

 Santamaria